moritzstadler/acvi-med/README.md

 ## Necessary Configurations

-Before deploying the system make sure to adapt the [docker-compose.yaml file](tool/docker-compose.yaml) to your needs.
+You can run the installation out of the box without needing to make any changes to the [docker-compose.yaml file](tool/docker-compose.yaml).
+(If you plan on importing a large number of files, it might make sense to to adapt the [docker-compose.yaml file](tool/docker-compose.yaml) to your needs.)
 Given that the PostgreSQL database can grow to a considerable size, consuming large ammounts of disk space it is worth choosing an appropriate location for storing its files.
 You might want to adapt the accordingly commented lines in [docker-compose.yaml file](tool/docker-compose.yaml).